Functional Calculus on BMO-type Spaces of Bourgain, Brezis and Mironescu: Introduction

 \section{Introduction}

-\parindent Recently, Bourgain, Brezis and Mironescu \cite{bbm} introduced a new BMO type space $\mathrm{B}$ on the unit cube, which is large enough to include the BMO space, the space BV of functions of bounded variation and the Sobolev space $W^{1/p,p}$ with $p\in(1,\fz)$ as its special cases, and meanwhile it is also small enough to ensure that any integer-valued element belonging to its VMO type subspace $\mathrm{B}_0$ is necessarily constant.
-This implication property of a space $X$ is known before to be true for the VMO space and the Sobolev space $W^{1/p,p}$ with $p\in[1,\fz)$, which are both subspaces of $\mathrm{B}_0$.
-Later in \cite{abbf}, Ambrosio, Bourgain, Brezis and Figalli further found an interesting connection between the BMO type space and the notion of perimeter of sets.
-Indeed, via a global version of the norm of the new BMO type space, they found a new characterization of perimeter of sets independent of the theory of distributions.
+Recently, Bourgain, Brezis and Mironescu \cite{bbm} introduced a new BMO type space $\mathrm{B}$ on the unit cube, which is large enough to contain the BMO space, the space BV of functions of bounded variation and the Sobolev space $W^{1/p,p}$ with $p\in(1,\fz)$ as its subspaces, and meanwhile it is also small enough to ensure that any integer-valued element belonging to its VMO type subspace $\mathrm{B}_0$ is necessarily constant.
+Notice that the implication property is already known to be true if $X$ is the VMO space or the Sobolev space $W^{1/p,p}$ with $p\in[1,\fz)$, which are both subspaces of $\mathrm{B}_0$.
+In \cite{abbf}, Ambrosio, Bourgain, Brezis and Figalli further found an interesting connection between the $\mathrm{B}$ space and the notion of perimeter of sets.
+Indeed, via a global version of the norm of the new BMO type space $\mathrm{B}$, they found a new characterization of perimeter of sets independent of the theory of distributions.

-In view of these remarkable applications of new BMO type spaces in analysis and geometry, it would be interesting to explore more properties or characterizations of these spaces.
-The main aim of this article is to clarify the mapping properties of the nonlinear superposition operator on these new BMO type spaces.
+In view of these remarkable applications of the space $\mathrm{B}$ in analysis and geometry, it would be interesting to explore more properties or characterizations of it.
+The main aim of this article is to clarify the mapping properties of the nonlinear superposition operator on the space $\mathrm{B}$ as well as the corresponding VMO and CMO type subspaces.
 Recall that a \emph{superposition operator $T_g$} (also called Nemytskij operator) related to a Borel measurable function $g:\ \cc\to \cc$ is given by

-This nonlinear operator $T_g$ appears frequently in various branches of mathematics and it plays a crucial role in nonlinear analysis as well as its applications to ordinary or partial differential equations, physics and engineering; see, for example, \cite{be09,bu10,bu12,pkr} for some of its recent applications.
+This nonlinear operator $T_g$ appears frequently in various branches of mathematics, which plays a crucial role in nonlinear analysis and can be applied to ordinary or partial differential equations, physics and engineering; see, for example, \cite{be09,bu10,bu12,pkr} for some of its recent applications.